 Vashti deeply values and respects the input that our Elders have to society.
 Over the last few years she has been increasingly involved in the Kings Cross community.
 She created a work called Piccolo Tales with 80 year-old Sydney icon, Vittorio Bianchi writing a performance piece which they performed together.

 She then went on to create community gatherings at the Kings Cross library throughout the City of Sydney celebrating the lives of its elder members who have contributed to its rich history.
 She gathered stories with the assistance of Kings Cross community centre reaching out to senior members of the community, which she then performed, in the form of interviews, at the library.

 Vashti taught drama in high schools and toured with children's theatre company Loose Canon Arts to Singapore and Indonesia.
 She is currently working with Milkcrate Theatre with homeless and disadvantaged people.

 Renata Commisso was born in Sydney, Australia.
 She began her education in classical ballet and contemporary dance in Sydney before moving to Munich, Germany to complete her studies.
-For the next 10 years she worked with professional dance companies between Europe and Canada.
+For the next 10 years she worked with professional dance companies in Europe & Canada.

 Her professional dance career at Les Grands Ballets Canadiens in Montreal and with The National Centre for Dance Therapy.

-Returning to Sydney in 2018 as an independent artist, Renata is pursuing opportunities to develop accessible dance works and share her passion for dance through guiding and teaching various community groups.
-She has received her Parkinson’s en Movement Certification in Montreal, her Social Arts Immersion Training- Cirque du Soleil and Centre of National Dance Therapy and most recently Dance for PD.
+Renata has received her Parkinson’s en Movement Certification in Montreal, her Social Arts Immersion Training- Cirque du Soleil and Centre of National Dance Therapy and most recently Dance for PD.

 Since 2017, Renata has been teaching community dance classes for people with Parkinson’s in Sydney and also improvisation classes.